REBELinBLUE/kube-guide/3-tutorial.md

 By this point you should have an understanding of the following topics

-* Using `kubectl api-resources` and `kubectl explain` for documentation
+- Using `kubectl api-resources` and `kubectl explain` for documentation
-* Pods
+- Pods
-* Labels, Annotations, Taints & Toleration
+- Labels, Annotations, Taints & Toleration
-* Deployments and ReplicaSets
+- Deployments and ReplicaSets
-* Ports and Services
+- Ports and Services
-* Ingresses
+- Ingresses
-* Creating ConfigMaps & Secrets
+- Creating ConfigMaps & Secrets
-* Using ConfigMaps & Secrets as Volumes and Environment Variables
+- Using ConfigMaps & Secrets as Volumes and Environment Variables
-* TLS Secrets & Using them with Ingresses
+- TLS Secrets & Using them with Ingresses
-* Using Persistent Volumes
+- Using Persistent Volumes
-* Replicas, Probes and Deployment Strategy
+- Replicas and Deployment Strategy
+- Resource Management and Health Checks

 ## Helm